AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

 * Generic instantiations are best done at compile time

    - At the package level
-   - Can be run-time expensive when done in subprogram scope
+   - Can be run time expensive when done in subprogram scope